Reine Minoru: 2017: three-year-old season

 In the 77th edition of the Oka Sho over 1600 metres at Hanshin on 9 April Reine Mionoru was partnered by Kenichi Ikezoe and started a 39.8/1 outsider in a seventeen-runner field.
-Soul Stirring started favourite while the other contenders included Admire Mayabi, Lys Gracieux, Mi Suerte (Fantasy Stakes), Aerolithe, Karakurenai, Rising Reason (Fairy Stakes), Jeune Ecole (Daily Hai Nisai Stakes) and Deirdre.
+Soul Stirring started favourite while the other contenders included Admire Mayabi, Lys Gracieux, Mi Suerte (Fantasy Stakes), Aerolithe, Karakurenai, Rising Reason (Fairy Stakes), Jeune Ecole (Nisai Stakes) and Deirdre.
 Reine Minoru started fast before settling in fourth as the outsider Kawakita Enka set the pace and opened up a long lead.
 She made a forward move entering the straight, took the lead just inside the last 200 metres and held off several late challengers in the closing stages to win by half a length and a neck from Lys Gracieux and Soul Stirring.
 After the race Ikezoe said "I felt that she was a talented filly and had a good chance to win the Oka Sho when I rode her for the first time in training.
 I was more confident today as she felt really good in the post parade, and once she broke smoothly out of the gate, I just concentrated on keeping her stride in good rhythm.
 I was careful not to let her go too early in the straight and once we hit the front, it felt like forever up to the finish line as the horses came chasing behind us, but she really held on well".
 Her assistant trainer Hitoshi Nakai later commented "The ground was pretty shifty and she couldn't get traction in a number of places.
 It was a tough race but she ran solidly until the end...
 She was in tiptop shape and was the most tense she's ever been.
 She was tired after that...".

 Reine Minoru was stepped up in distance for the Yushun Himba over 2400 metres at Tokyo on 21 May and started the 9.4/1 fourth choice in the betting but after reaching fifth place on the final turn she faded in the straight and came home thirteenth of the eighteen runners behind Soul Stirring.

 After a summer break Reine Minoru returned on 17 September and finished ninth in the Rose Stakes before running unplaced behind Deirdre in the Shuka Sho a month later.
 Hitoshi Nakai blamed the poor condition of the track for her disappointing performance in the latter race.
 On 19 November at Kyoto Racecourse she was matched against male opposition in the Mile Championship and produced a much better effort: starting a 46/1 outsider she settled in fifth place before moving up to dispute the lead in the straight and finished a close fourth behind Persian Knight, Air Spinel and Sungrazer.
 The filly ended her season on 21 December by finishing seventh behind Isla Bonita in the Hanshin Cup.

 In the official Japanese ratings for 2017, Reine Minoru was rated the third-best three-year-old filly, behind Soul Stirring and Deirdre.